-- 3.1.1 Wiltshire has one of the richest and most varied natural, historic and built environments across the country, related in a large part to its topography, geology and historic environment. - 3.1.2 The Local Plan/Core Strategy includes additional policy-guidance for development across the different landscapes. - 3.1.3 The following descriptions are only broad summaries of the varying character across a large county.
+- 3.1.1 Wiltshire has one of the richest and most varied natural, historic and built environments across the country, related in a large part to its topography, geology and historic environment. - 3.1.2 The Local Plan includes additional policy-guidance for development across the different landscapes. - 3.1.3 The following descriptions are only broad summaries of the varying character across a large county.
 There will inevitably be idiosyncrasies at a more local level.
+At the very outset of considering a development scheme, a search should be undertaken to all the relevant web sites of local Parish Councils, Town Councils, National Landscape management groups, specialist local history groups, conservation area groups.
+Many of these organisations have already undertaken extensive character analysis studies of their local areas, which are of great value.